Fill out account opening forms

 - KYC (Know Your Customer)

-- A mandatory process financial institutions use to verify the identity of their clients before opening an account, helping to prevent fraud, money laundering, and other financial crimes.
+- A mandatory process financial institutions use to verify the identity of their clients before opening an account.
+It typically requires submitting government-issued ID, proof of address, and other personal information to prevent fraud and money laundering.

 - FATCA (Foreign Account Tax Compliance Act)

-- A U.S. law requiring foreign financial institutions to report accounts held by U.S. taxpayers to the IRS; account holders must declare whether they have U.S. tax obligations when opening an account.
+- A U.S. law requiring foreign financial institutions to report accounts held by U.S. taxpayers or foreign entities in which U.S. taxpayers hold a substantial interest.
+Account holders may need to declare whether they have U.S. tax obligations.

 - CRS (Common Reporting Standard)

-- An international framework developed by the OECD requiring financial institutions to identify and report account information of foreign tax residents to their home country's tax authority.
+- An international standard developed by the OECD requiring financial institutions to collect and automatically share tax-related information about account holders with foreign tax authorities.
+It is the global equivalent of FATCA.

 - NPWP (Nomor Pokok Wajib Pajak)